Moving Target Ephemerides

 On this page

 Using the orbital elements specified in APT and the relative positions of the guide star and the moving target, a 5th-order polynomial is constructed that describes the path of the guide star across the field of view of the Fine Guidance Sensor (FGS).
 The FGS then tracks the guide star along this path; this keeps the moving target fixed in the science instrument reference frame (see the Moving Target Acquisition and Tracking article for more details).
-Ephemeris data will not be included in the FITS headers, but pointing information obtained every 64 ms will be included, enabling a reconstruction of the target's motion across the sky (in RA/Dec coordinates).
-The heliocentric and observer distances will also be included in the FITS headers.
+Ephemeris data is not included in the FITS headers, but pointing information obtained every 64 ms is included, enabling a reconstruction of the target's motion across the sky (in RA/Dec coordinates).
+The heliocentric and observer distances are also be included in the FITS headers.

 JWST in JPL Horizons